rachaelbabister/lyric-quiz/README.md

 Welcome to the music quiz, Lyrical Blankety Blank.
 This quiz has been created for users to have a little bit of musical fun, trying to fill in the missing words to 10 song lyrics.

-It has been built using HTML, CSS and Javascript to allow the user to interact with the site in a fun and engaging way.
+It has been built using HTML, CSS and JavaScript to allow the user to interact with the site in a fun and engaging way.

 ![Lyrical Blankety Blank shown on a range of devices, using amiresponsive(https://ui.dev/amiresponsive)](assets/images/readme-images/lyrical-responsive.png)